California Dream Act of 2011

 Undocumented Students Can Apply to EOP

-Undomcumented students now may also apply to EOP programs as long as they are either low income and/or first generation college students.
+Undomcumented students shouldapply to the EOP programs.
 To apply for EOP, applicants need to submit their CSU admission application on Cal State Apply, during the specified application period.
 Right before the end of the application you will see “Are you interested in applying to EOP?”
-Select YES and then in the next page you will follow a link to begin the online EOP Application.
+Select YES and then follow instructions for online EOP Application.

 (For PDF files, download Adobe Acrobat Reader if needed)